Nurse Burnout Prevention

 Nurse burnout is a major issue for healthcare facilities across the nation.
-Data shows that burnout in the caretaker field is immense:
+Data shows that burnout in the caregiver field is immense:

 - High levels of burnout adversely affect patient outcomes and patient satisfaction.*